carlos-brito-pacheco/my-regex/Examples/NFA/README.md

 ````

-Note: If we try to add an state with a non-existing name then it
+Note: If we try to add a state with a non-existing name then it
 will throw an exception.

 ## Adding transitions